EMazarakis/EMazarakis.github.io/_posts/2024-10-19-Incremental-Refresh-PBi-post.md

 ## Shared Capacity Limitations
 1. A shared capacity workspace has a semantic model/report size limit of 1 GB.
 2. We cannot connect to a Power BI shared workspace using SSMS or Tabular Editor to manipulate the tables’ partitions.
-(TODO)
+[See References 8,9,11](#references)

 ## References